qiuyue1993/Notes/CVPR2020/Reading list.md

 - Vision-Language Navigation With Self-Supervised Auxiliary Reasoning Tasks (**Oral**)

+Abstract:  We introduce Auxiliary Reasoning Navigation (AuxRN), a framework with four self-supervised auxiliary reasoning tasks to take advantage of the additional training signals derived from the semantic information.
+Auxiliary tasks:  explaining the previous actions, estimating the navigation progress, predicting the next orientation, and evaluating the trajectory consistency.
+Each of the auxiliary tasks exploits useful reasoning knowledge respectively to indicate how an agent understands an environment.

+AuxRN pretrained in seen environment with our auxiliary reasoning tasks outperforms our baseline by 3.45% on validation set.
+Our final model, finetuned on unseen environments with auxiliary reasoning tasks obtains 65%, 4% higher than the previous state-ofthe-art result

 - Vision-Dialog Navigation by Exploring Cross-Modal Memory

 ### Image Captioning / Image Captioning Generation (Oral:1/7)